pierreay/phasesca/docs/2025-01-23_tches-artifact/README.md

     make shell

+Note that you can use the `DOCKER_LMOUNT` variable to mount the directory from the host containing the datasets:

+    make shell DOCKER_LMOUNT=/PATH/TO/phase_data/sets

 The X11 display should be shared between the container and the host.
 To test this, one may run: